tum-pbs/PhiFlow/README.md

 If you would like to get right into it and have a look at some example code, check out the following demos:

-- [simpleplume.py](./demos/simpleplume.py): Runs a smoke simulation and displays it in the browser
+- [simpleplume.py](./demos/simpleplume.py): Runs a fluid simulation and displays it in the browser
 - [optimize_pressure.py](./demos/optimize_pressure.py): Uses TensorFlow to optimize a velocity channel.
 TensorBoard can be started from the GUI and displays the loss.